MaciejNarejko/qr-code-component/README.md

 ## Acknowledgments

 Thanks to the FrontendMentor.io community for a code review.
-Together we create better code.
+Together we write better code.